 The NAD+ and Aging Connection

 So why does cellular respiration in the mitochondria matter?
 Well, there’s the obvious, which is that it’s how your body gets energy.
-But there’s also the not-so-obvious: Dysfunctional mitochondria are linked to aging and disease.
+But there’s also the not-so-obvious: Dysfunctional mitochondria are linked to aging.

 Mitochondrial health can decline in a few ways.
 One long standing theory is that free radicals, a byproduct of the electron transport process, cause an increasing amount of damage to the mitochondria and cell.
 However, this theory has been reconsidered over the last decade, due to research in worms and mice that suggest free radicals aren’t always bad, and don’t always correlate with lifespan.
 Additionally, Baur says, genetic mutations from birth or accumulating with age can cause mitochondrial dysfunction directly, or by interfering with the processes responsible for quality control.

 One current focus of mitochondrial research links its decline to the lack of NAD+, a coenzyme found in all living cells that is vital to metabolism and hundreds of other biological processes.
-We know that NAD+ declines with age and that low levels of NAD+ are common in age-related diseased states.
-We also know that dysfunctional mitochondria are common in diseased states and that mitochondria become inefficient with age.
 Studies in animals have also shown that increasing NAD+ levels can restore mitochondrial function.